-Common household items like kitchen appliances or air conditioners use a lot more power than a lot of people believe.
+Everyday household items like kitchen appliances and air conditioners use more power than people believe.

-This is without a doubt a much easier option than trying to modify your entire system just to accompany a single device.
+Without a doubt, getting rid of large devices is much easier than trying to modify your entire system to accompany a single device.

-Here’s the good news—there is an easy solution for off-grid homeowners that want to be able to stay cool during the hellishly hot months, and that solution is called “low-watt air conditioners.”
+The point we want to make is that there's an easy solution for off-grid homeowners during the hot months, and it’s called “low-watt air conditioners.”

-Items that are classed as low-watt air conditioners use quite a bit less electricity than your standard air conditioning system.
-Aside from that, all of the units that appear on our list have very few other characteristics in common.
-This will allow you to choose between energy-efficient air conditioners of all shapes and sizes depending on your personal needs.
+Items classed as low-watt air conditioners use quite a bit less electricity than your standard air conditioning system.
+Aside from that, all the units on our list have very few characteristics in common.
+As a result, there is no shortage of low-watt air conditioners on the market, meeting a wide range of needs.

-This usually means getting an AC with enough cooling capacity for the number of square feet it has to cover.
-Energy-efficient air conditioners don’t generally have cooling systems that are all that different from your standard units.
-As such, they cover essentially the same number of sq. ft as any other unit but simply use less energy to do it.
+The first thing you’ll want to consider is how many square feet to cover.
+Energy-efficient air conditioners cooling systems aren't that different from your standard units.
+As such, low-watt air conditioners cover essentially the same number of sq. ft as any other unit but use less energy to do it.

-The reason behind this is because the AC units themselves simply have a better energy efficiency ratio than a lot of other cooling systems.
-We’ll get into that side of things in the next section, but for now, we’d just like to mention that size also plays a large part in the efficiency of a cooling unit.
+The reason behind this is that the AC units themselves have a better energy efficiency ratio than many other cooling systems.
+We’ll get into that side of things in the next section, but for now, we’d like to mention that size also plays a large part in the efficiency of a cooling unit.

-Some of the smaller items that appear on our list will have a much better energy use than even the low-watt split air conditioners or window air conditioners.
+Some of the smaller items on our list have a much better energy use than even the low-watt split air conditioners or window air conditioners.

 On the other hand, the cool air produced by more portable air conditioners can only reduce the temperature of small rooms.
-While they’re still effective in terms of improving the indoor airflow and cooling things down, they really struggle to be of any help on scorching hot days unless you use them in small spaces.
+While they’re still effective in improving the indoor airflow and cooling things down, low-watt air conditioners might not be enough on super hot days, to be of any help on scorching, unless you use them in small spaces.

-We’ll mention the square-foot limits of each air conditioner in their product descriptions below, and we’ll also say when it’s a better idea to simply go for a window AC unit or even a mini-split system HVAC.
+We’ll mention the square-foot limits of each air conditioner in their product descriptions below, and suggest when it’s a better idea to go for a window AC unit or even a mini-split system HVAC.

 An air conditioning system can get two types of ratings: an EER rating and a SEER rating.